 Ultimately, whether it’s better to have a $500 or $1,000 deductible depends on several factors — there’s no right or wrong answer.
 Consider your financial situation and preferences before deciding on your deductible amount.

 Some amount of car insurance is always required by law in Florida — as long as you own a car, you’ll need at least property damage liability and PIP coverage.
 If you choose to add full coverage to your policy, it may not be worth paying for it anymore once your car loses enough value.
-Experts generally recommend dropping full coverage once the premium payment reaches about 10 percent of the car’s value, but you should carefully consider the financial implications based on your specific situation.
+Experts generally recommend dropping full coverage once the premium payment reaches about 10 percent of the car’s value (for example, $500 annually on a car worth $5,000), but you should carefully consider the financial implications based on your specific situation.

 It’s Now a Buyer’s Market for Auto Insurance, J.D.
 Power Finds.
 J.D.
 Power.
 (2025, June 10).